RIVarX/rivarjs/docs/guide.md

 ### react

-The **RIVarComponent** serves as a base class for creating front-end components related to RIVar, to be used similar to:<br>
+In react, a front-end component should be connected to the RIVar:
 ```
 <MyRIVarComponent rivar={myRIVar}/>
 ```

+The **RIVarComponent** serves as a base class for creating front-end components related to RIVar.<br>
 To create your component, import RIVarComponent from 'rivarjs/binders/react':<br>
 ```
 import { RIVarComponent } from 'rivarjs/binders/react';